Our Awesome Group Members

 (M.Sc: Holzgrabe, Würzburg & Szklarzewicz, Cracow)

-Alexander started his PhD with us in 2018.06, working on the synthesis of diverse families of photoswitches to modulate cell survival and biophysical properties, and with a strong sideline in fluorescence.
+Alexander started his PhD with us in 2018.06, working on emerging families of photoswitches to modulate microtubule dynamics and function.

 email@example.com; C1.011; -77926